This is the second article in a series on US retailers’ efforts to curb the use of legal, but potentially harmful, chemicals in household products.

 When Congress reforms our toxic chemical laws, it must protect pregnant women, children and heavily-polluted communities.

-The Coalition for a Safe & Healthy CT has launched a new website for our Campaign for Toxic-Free Kids!
+The Coalition for a Safe & Healthy CT has a sister website for our Campaign for Toxic-Free Kids!

 Share your feelings about toxins in children’s products with the Governor.